Chapter 372 — Highway Lighting Districts

 372.260 Deposit and withdrawal of district moneys; annual reports

 372.310 Petition for annexation of land to district

-372.400 Petition for withdrawal of territory from district; notice; hearing
+372.400 Petition for withdrawal of area from district; notice; hearing

-372.410 Petitioners to pay cost of notices and preparation of revised boundary descriptions
+372.410 Petitioners to pay costs of publication, preparation and filing of revised boundary descriptions

-372.420 Board to order withdrawal of territory if remonstrance not filed; grounds for denial or granting of petition
+372.420 Board to order withdrawal of area if remonstrance not filed; grounds for denial or granting of petition

 372.430 Withdrawn area not subject to subsequent assessments or taxes